Responsibilities of Mayor and Council

 The political decision making structure in the Township is a multi-faceted process that involves input from a number of sources including:

-- citizens through a variety of forums including public meetings, public hearings, open houses, delegations, and petitions
+- citizens through a variety of forums including public meetings, public hearings, open houses, delegations, and petitions;

-- a variety of Council appointed advisory committees
+- a variety of Council-appointed advisory committees;

-- a variety of public and private groups and organizations
+- a variety of public and private groups and organizations;

-- other levels of government
+- other levels of government;

-- staff reports, presentations and studies
+- staff reports, presentations and studies.

 Council then must synthesize and analyze this information to determine the needs and expectations of the community.

-While Mayor and Council are responsible for policy making, municipal staff are responsible for translating policy into action and delivering various municipal services such as public works, engineering, community development, recreation, culture, and parks, and protective services.
+While Mayor and Council are responsible for policy-making, municipal staff are responsible for translating policy into action and delivering various municipal services such as public works, engineering, community development, recreation, culture, and parks, and protective services.

 Council is the governing body of the municipal corporation and the custodian of its powers, both legislative and administrative.
-It is a continuing body, notwithstanding changes in membership through the election process every three years.
+It is a continuing body, notwithstanding changes in membership through the election process every four years.
 Council is responsible for establishing policy directions, monitoring and evaluating the implementation of programs, and authorizing the revenue collection and expenditures required to fund the Township's operations.

-The Local Government Act and the Community Charter states that Council can only exercise the powers of the corporation in the proper form, either by bylaw or resolution passed at a regular or special meeting when a quorum is present.
+The Local Government Act and the Community Charter state that Council can only exercise the powers of the corporation in the proper form, either by bylaw or resolution passed at a regular or special meeting when a quorum is present.

 It is important to remember that individual members of council cannot make a valid and binding commitment on behalf of Council.